Meanwhale/MeanscriptCS/docs/reference.md

 3:   1769104243
 4:   29808</pre>

-The operation code above is `0x10` for adding a constant text.
+The instruction code above is `0x10` for adding a constant text.
-The operation size is `0x04` i.e. four 32-bit words (excluding the operation).
+The instruction size is `0x04` i.e. four 32-bit words (excluding the instruction).
 The data type is `0x0004`, a constant text.
-After the operation word comes data for the operation.
+After the instruction word comes data for the instruction.
 The first word (int) tells the text length, and the following words contain text characters in ASCII codes.